BCLibCoop/nnels-a11y-publishing/DropScripts/AutoTitle/AutoTitle.ReadMe.md

 The names of these options are case-sensitive.

+Make sure the various options are separated with commas: all option-containing lines should end in a comma, except for the last one.

 ### acceptFileNameExtensions

 Optional.
 The script will ignore any files whose file name does not end in one of the listed extensions